-- password protection - limited distribution of the configuration software - limited access to the programming tools required to change the software - hardware protection that prevents undesired changes to the software
+- password protection - limited distribution of the configuration software - limited access to the programming tools required to change the software - hardware protection that prevents undesired changes to the software the most recent revision number

 Provisions for programming the multiplex system shall be possible through a PC or laptop.
 The multiplex system shall have proper revision control to ensure that the hardware and software are identical on each vehicle equipped with the system.
 Revision control shall be provided by all of the following: